 I’m happy you saw this.
 The actress always questioned me during shooting that what am I doing here, and I had to explain how that was the character.
 She’s always doing nothing.
-We even chose her dress to match the walls, that she would blend in.
+We even chose her dress to match the walls so she would blend in.
 I wanted to show that inaction can be just as bad as doing something.

 There’s a cruel feeling to the story that the moment you step into the apartment, you won’t get out until the family has entirely collapsed.
 That they need to implode together before anything can move forward.

-There’s a constant removal for closure.
+The film also refuses to give closure to anyone.
 It just keeps being taken away.
-Even when Matvey is at his best, he doesn’t feel like he has learned anything.
+Even when Matvey is at his best, it doesn’t feel like he has learned anything.
 He doesn’t even seem interested in the monetary rewards introduced very quickly into the story.

 Yes!
 People ask about this, but I try not to answer this question because everyone has their own theories about it.

 Do you want to hear my interpretation?

 When Matvey finds out the reason he’s there, his childlike attitude is that nothing else matters.
 He’s so innocent that he doesn’t think about money, because he’s been asked to help a girl he likes.
 Like a child helping an adult they like.

 Definitely!
 That’s it.
 If he looked at the money like all the other characters, he’d be in the same situation.
 But that power, because he doesn’t think about money, is so strong that he almost becomes untouchable.

 I kept coming back to films like TREASURE OF SIERRA MADRE, where the influence of currency manifests in death and destruction.